KaraM-99/KaraM-99/README.md

 🎒 Transitioning from finance to tech — driven to build intelligent, scalable solutions
 💡 Exploring the intersection of cloud and artificial intelligence

-## 🛠️ What I'm Learning
+## 🛠️ Tools and Interests
-- AWS Cloud & AI Fundamentals
+- AWS (Cloud Practitioner & AI Fundamentals)
 - Python for cloud and automation
 - Java, JavaScript, Linux basics
 - Intro to DevOps (Terraform, Docker, CI/CD)